 In addition, once a secured debt obligation is paid off, you should request immediately that the lender terminate the lien on said asset(s) through the filing of a UCC-3 form.

-Lenders competing for borrowers might use the UCC as a marketing tool, using public records to find customers that are already familiar with their lending products to pitch them lower priced offers.
+Lenders competing for borrowers might use the UCC as a marketing tool—because UCC filings are public records, lenders can use these records to find customers that are already familiar with their lending products to pitch them financing offers.
 Make sure to vet all prospective lenders carefully as well as understand their process of filing a UCC-1.

-Remember that your ability to continue expanding your business credit profile depends a lot on your ongoing attention to the presence of UCC filings.
+Remember that your ability to continue expanding your business credit profile depends a lot on how your business looks in the eyes of lenders, and this includes the presence of UCC filings on your report.
 It’s a heart-breaking situation to be in, where you are approved for the business loan that can fund the next big growth opportunity for your business, only to have it delayed or denied due to the active existence of old or inefficiently structured UCC-1 filings.

 Ready to see your credit data and start building better business credit?
 Check Your Personal and Business Credit For Free (No Credit Card Required).